sjanel/coincenter/README.md

 Only one deposit address per currency / account is returned.

 **Important note**: only addresses which are validated against the `depositaddresses.json` file will be returned (unless option `validateDepositAddressesInFile` is set to `false` in `static/exchangeconfig.json` file).
 This file allows you to control addresses to which `coincenter` can send funds, even if you have more deposit addresses already configured.

+### Recent deposits

+To retrieve the most recent deposits, use the `--deposits` option.
+Currency is optional - if not provided, deposits in all currencies will be returned.

+Some exchanges do not provide a method to retrieve recent deposits for more than one currency (Kraken and Bithumb for instance).
+If you request all currencies on these exchanges, `coincenter` will not query deposits for all existing currencies, but only for the currencies present in your balance to decrease the number of queries.
+Still, it's an heuristic so it may of course miss other deposits.

+By default, it returns all deposits on given currency, or any currency.
+You can filter the deposits with options:
+ - `--deposits-max-age <time>` to set a maximum age for the deposits to retrieve
+ - `--deposits-min-age <time>` to set a minimum age for the deposits to retrieve
+ - `--deposits-id <id1,id2,...>` to retrieve only deposits with given IDs

+#### Examples

+`coincenter --deposits kraken --deposits-max-age 2w`: retrieves all deposits of the last two weeks

+`coincenter --deposits eth --deposits-id myid1,myid2`: retrieves all deposits of Ethereum, if they have either id `myid1` or `myid2`

 ### Opened orders